MadLittleMods/gitter-client-side-oauth/README.md

 # Get Started (guide, instructions)

  1. Visit https://developer.gitter.im/apps and setup an app.
-The name can be anything and the redirect URI should point back to this page `http://localhost:3000`, etc.
+The name can be anything and the redirect URI should point back to this page: `http://madlittlemods.github.io/gitter-client-side-oauth/` or `http://localhost:3000` for example.
  1. Use those credentials in the inputs and press "Start Authorization".
  1. Check the devtools console for any info and errors